Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Experiments and Results

 \section{Experiments and Results}

-Out of the tools included in Table \ref{tab:tool-compare}, we focus on evaluating six of them: vConTACT 2.0, POGs, ClassiPhage, PhaGCN, CAT, and VPF-Class.
-These tools are recently published and demonstrated good performance in their own or others' tests.
+Because of the changes in the ICTV classification system, the models/reference databases need to be updated using the latest labeled sequences.
+However, not all the tools in Table \ref{tab:tool-compare} can be updated easily.
+Among them, only CAT, GRAViTy, PhaGCN, MMseqs2, and vConTACT 2.0 allow users to change their reference databases or retrain the models with reasonable efforts.
+The others do not specify the feasibility of changing models or reference databases in the descriptions.
+The source code of CCP77 is only available on request but not to the public.
+The code of GRAViTy released at GitHub is the alpha version and the author mentioned that they are currently working on a new and improved version that is more user-friendly and written in python3.
+Nevertheless, we downloaded and installed the alpha version of GRAViTy.
+The alpha version is computationally expensive and requires 30 hours to build a reference database with about 1200 genomes and another 25 hours to process just 300 queries.
+Therefore, we focus on evaluating the performance of the four tools: PhaGCN, vConTACT 2.0, CAT, and MMseqs2.
+These tools were recently published and demonstrated good performance in their own or others' tests.
 In addition, the corresponding codes and tools are still under maintenance.
 None of them requires an internet connection or a web server.
 To mimic the scenario of applying these tools to datasets without known taxonomic composition, we apply all these tools with their default parameters, which are optimized by the authors.
 The commands for running all these tools are available in the Supplementary File.
 All the tools were run on IntelVR$^\circledR$XeonVR$^\circledR$ Gold 6258 R CPU with 8 cores.